Sandra-I/DevOps-86-Epitech/README.md

 ```bash
 ansible-playbook -i ansible/hosts ansible/playbook.yml
 ```
-11. Now, you can access the front app on http://192.168.56.20 or by http://front.dev.
+11. Now, you can access the front app on http://front.test.com.
 In this last case, you will need to edit your hostname file in your main machine.